 Billed as the largest outdoor antique market in Japan, the event attracts shoppers from all walks of life.
 There is quite literally everything and anything old here: Taisho-period glassware, ceramics, rusty coins, gorgeous jewelry, secondhand kimono ranging from dirt cheap to a few hundred dollars… Whether you’re looking for a cheap bargain or a rare gem from the 1880s, you’re sure to find something for your budget.
 Haggling is best very early in the morning or towards the end of the day, though you can spend the whole day browsing.

-The market is closed in case of rain, but this market is held twice a month.
-So, if that happens, you can try your luck again on 17 November.
+The market is closed in case of rain, but this market is held twice or thrice a month.
+So, if that happens, you can try your luck again on 16 and 23 November.

 Admission: Free